leejet/stable-diffusion.cpp/README.md

 - [ ] Continuing to reduce memory usage (quantizing the weights of ggml_conv_2d)
 - [ ] LoRA support
 - [ ] k-quants support
-- [ ] Cross-platform reproducibility (perhaps ensuring consistency with the original SD)
-- [ ] Adapting to more weight formats

 ## Usage